 Prior to December 2013, the government structure of the Shinnecock Nation consisted of a three-man Board of Trustees.
 The chairman was decided based upon who received the most votes.
 In December of 2013, we enacted the ratified Constitution of the Nation and a new Council of Trustees was elected consisting of a seven council members: chairman, vice chairman, treasurer, council secretary, General Council secretary, sachem (male elder), and sunksqua (female elder).
 The new Council of Trustees afforded the Shinnecock Nation the opportunity to elect two female councilors to serve for the first time in Shinnecock history.

 The Shinnecock Indian Nation Council of Trustees, 2014.
 Left to right, back row: D. Taobi Silva, treasurer; Eugene Cuffee II, sachem; Bradden Smith Sr., vice chairman; Daniel S. Collins Sr., chairman, and Bryan Polite, Council of Trustees secretary.
 Front row: Nichol Dennis-Banks, General Council secretary; and Lucille Bosley, sunksqua.
 Photo by Beverly Jensen, courtesy of the Shinnecock Indian Nation.

 Is there a functional, traditional entity of leadership in addition to your modern government system?

 The sachem and sunksqua are members of the Council of Elders and provide spiritual guidance and act as peacekeepers.

 How often are elected leaders chosen?

-What responsibilities do you have as a tribal leader?
+What responsibilities do you have as a Shinnecock leader?